philipturner/swift-colab/README.md

 === Swift successfully installed ===
 ```

 You will be instructed to restart the runtime.
-This is necessary because it shuts down the Python kernel and starts up the Swift kernel.
+This is necessary because it shuts down the Python kernel and starts the Swift kernel.

 > Tip: If you factory reset the runtime or exceed the time limit, Colab will restart in Python mode.
 Just re-run the first code cell to return to Swift mode.